CONTENT:

 1. Open your document in InDesign.

 2. Click on the ‘File’ drop menu and select ‘Adobe PDF Presets’.
-This allows you to choose the resolution quality and size of your PDF file.
+This allows you to pick the resolution quality and size of your PDF file.

 4. Designate where your file will be exported, and then click ‘Save’.
-This will open the Export Adobe PDF dialog box.
+This will open the Export Adobe PDF dialogue box.

-5. In the dialog box, click on ‘Advanced’.
-You can choose to embed all of your fonts or just a subset of the fonts.
+5. In the dialogue box, click on ‘Advanced’.
+You can select to embed all of your fonts or just a subset of the fonts.
 To embed all fonts, you have to enter 0% in ‘Subset Fonts When Percent of Characters Used is Less Than’.

 6. Finally, click ‘Export’.
 Depending on the resolution quality, the export process may take a few moments.